CristianVoicemod/challenge-voicemod/README.md

 7) In the project tree, right click on src/test/java and select Run 'All Tests'.

 ### Structure
 This a Maven project.
 It uses the Page Object Model pattern.
-Tests are based or TestNG.
+Tests are based on TestNG.
 * The package src/main/java/pages contains the pages needed.
 All of them inherits from the BasePage that contains handy common methods.
 * Several packages can be found in test/java.
 Each one represents a different context.
 The test classes of each context